BlueBrain/sonata-extension/source/blueconfig.rst

          number of compute nodes if NEURON can only simulate half of the model (due to limited memory), ModelBuildingSteps can be set to 2.

+    .. blueconfig_value:: KeepModelData
+        :type: string
+        :required: False
+        :unit:
+        :description:
+         Keep the CORENEURON model data if this parameter is set to True.
+         By default, the CORENEURON model data is deleted after simulation except for the save/restore process.

     .. blueconfig_value:: gitPath
         :type: string
         :required: False